My top books on my reading list

-This course include practical mindfulness exercises you can follow along with.
+This course includes practical mindfulness exercises you can follow along with.

-To get your mind off your crazy life, I suggest every now and again to read / listen to fiction.
+To get your mind off your crazy life, I suggest every now and again read/listen to fiction.
 Even Einstein said that

 “If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales”

 Murder on the Orient Express

 by A. Christie (Audible edition)

 This is a great audio production of the classic book.
 It’s still full of suspense, and even if you did watch the movie, this is worth a listen.